affiliate disclosure

 You select the plan that best fits your expected traffic limits and number of installed WordPress sites.
 If you exceed the resource limits, you pay for the extra usage.

 Kinsta has some add-on charges that are outright unnecessary and simply rip off its customers.
 For example, the Redis and reverse proxy add-ons.
-I haven’t seen any other host charge extra for such a thing.
+I haven’t seen any other host charge extra for this.

-There are other premium Kinsta add-ons you can check on this page
+There are other premium Kinsta add-ons available on this page

 Cloudways’ hosting price is more flexible and open.
-You only pay for server resources you actually use within the month, and invoices are settled in the first week of the following month.
+You pay only for the server resources you actually use within the month, and invoices are settled in the first week of the following month.

 Unlike Kinsta, Cloudways does not have capped traffic or website limits.
 Instead, you pay for server space, bandwidth, and the CPU core.
 This allows you to host as many applications as possible on a single server, provided the resources can accommodate the usage and combined traffic from all applications on the server.